Sales model match? Tick. Business stage match? Tick. Industry match? Tick. Meet your next top salesperson, says Shelley Lavery.

 The first thing you want to know is: does the sales model that your candidate has been working in, have the same ingredients as the one you have?
 Does the way they’ve been selling match the way you need them to be selling?

 Are they used to working in an inbound sales team, never leaving the office?
-Or are they used to doing end to end sales – creating the opportunity through to closing the deal?
+Or are they used to doing end-to-end sales – creating the opportunity through to closing the deal?

 In inbound selling, you’re selling on the back of generated interest and demand.
 You’re likely going to be a master of controlling a conversation, which is going to be a highly competitive situation.
 Because if someone is coming to you, they’re also likely going to several others.
 They’re going to come to you with a pre-set idea.
 They’re even going to be talking to you in a way where you can almost hear your competitor’s pitch.

-A prospect can come on all hot headed about what they think they need and what they’ve heard from another provider.
+A prospect can come on all hot-headed about what they think they need and what they’ve heard from another provider.
 It can be difficult to identify what their real interest is to regain control.
 I’ve listened to so many sales calls where the sales rep has just lost it.

 The inbound environment is quick as you’re dealing with many leads.
 But in dealing with a level of interest, you’ve got to get good at your competitive knowledge and pitching.
 And at filtering through the qualification process quickly to control and manage a conversation.

 The challenge more with outbound is that you’re very unlikely to land someone first time that happens to say, ‘oh yeah, I was just looking at this – what brilliant timing!’
-So while it’s less competitive, you’ve got to create and stimulate the interest.
+So while it’s less competitive, you’ve got to create and stimulate interest.
 It’s not going to be there immediately.
 You’ve got to hone in on those pain points and create the urgency to generate the sale.
-That can be difficult, and slower – it’s about building a long-term relationship.
+That can be difficult and slower – it’s about building a long-term relationship.